look out the window: garden design 101

 Being greedy, I want good company when it’s not “gardening season,” too, so even after the leaves have fallen, a mass of maybe 20 winterberry hollies (Ilex verticillata) shouts from all the way at the back of the top photo, by the unseen gold Spiraea, forming a wall of red–my long-distance view from October to January or so.

-Due south from the best seat in the house is the frogpond, watched over by a big old Indonesian Buddha who stares right back at me through closed eyes, and uphill from him an increasingly massive copper beech I planted 20 years ago (above).
-I don’t have to move to see them.
-(By the way, those are long bamboos laid across the pool to thwart frog-hungry herons, and because tour season is under way, I have posts and rope up to keep people away from the edge; not the best photo but hopefully makes the point anyhow.)
+Due south from the best seat in the house is the frogpond, watched over by a big old Indonesian Buddha who stares right back at me through closed eyes, and uphill from him an increasingly massive copper beech I planted 20 years ago.
+I don’t have to move to see them (and from upstairs I see the view above of the same area–just a different vantage point).

-When I work in the kitchen, I am treated to the scene of a nearby magnolia (above, shattering, as seen from the stove vantage point) that’s underplanted with many treasures that entertain me whether it’s March or November, and the magnolia’s massive gray trunk itself is beautiful 365 days.
-See it (below) a few weeks farther along:
+When I work in the kitchen, I am treated to the scene of a nearby magnolia (above) that’s underplanted with many treasures (including orchid-pink Primula kisoana, below) that entertain me whether it’s March or November, and the magnolia’s massive gray trunk itself is beautiful 365 days.

 And then there’s one particular living-room window that catches my eye most of all when I come down the stairs, as if to say hello.
 To heighten its importance, perhaps 15 feet beyond it lives a four-season shrub: the red-twig dogwood Cornus sericea ‘Sunshine,’ whose gold leaves scream in fair weather and red stems pick up the job in foul.
 (You can see ‘Sunshine’ in this slideshow.)